Lifailon/TorAPI/README.md

 ## Other projects:

-- 🔎 [LibreKinopoisk Chrome Extension](https://github.com/Lifailon/LibreKinopoisk) - adds buttons to the Kinopoisk website and provides a TorAPI interface for quickly searching for movies and TV series in open sources.
+- 🔎 [LibreKinopoisk Chrome Extension](https://github.com/Lifailon/LibreKinopoisk) - adds buttons to the Kinopoisk website and provides a **TorAPI** interface for quickly searching for movies and TV series in open sources.

-- 🧲 [Telegram bot for Kinozal](https://github.com/Lifailon/Kinozal-Bot) - that implements remote control of the qBittorrent and Transmission torrent client, interface for the Kinozal torrent tracker and synchronization of downloaded media content with Plex Media Server.
+- 🧲 [Telegram bot for Kinozal](https://github.com/Lifailon/Kinozal-Bot) - allows you to automate the process of delivering content to your TV using only phone, providing a convenient and user-friendly interface for interacting with the torrent tracker [Kinozal](https://kinozal.tv), as well as the ability to manage the torrent client [qBittorrent](https://github.com/qbittorrent/qBittorrent) or [Transmission](https://github.com/transmission/transmission) on your computer and synchronization with the [Plex Media Server](https://www.plex.tv/personal-media-server), located remotely from home.

 - ❤️ [WebTorrent Desktop api](https://github.com/Lifailon/webtorrent-desktop-api) - branch (fork) of the original version of [WebTorrent Desktop](https://github.com/webtorrent/webtorrent-desktop), which add a remote control mechanism via the `REST API` on base [Express Framework](https://github.com/expressjs/express).